pthom/hello_imgui/src/hello_imgui/hello_imgui_api.md

 * `mobileCallbacks`: *_MobileCallbacks_*.
 Callbacks that are called by the application when running under "Android, iOS and WinRT".

-    > Notes:
+Notes:
-    > * 'mobileCallbacks' is present only if the target device is a mobile device (iOS, Android).
+  * 'mobileCallbacks' is present only if the target device is a mobile device (iOS, Android).
-    >   Use `#ifdef HELLOIMGUI_MOBILEDEVICE` to detect this.
+     Use `#ifdef HELLOIMGUI_MOBILEDEVICE` to detect this.
-    > * These events are handled only with SDL backend.
+  * These events are currently handled only with SDL backend.

 **VoidFunctionPointer** can hold any void(void) function.
 ````cpp